 Be sure to include every piece of information you can.
 Why?
 Because you never know what type of communication will or won’t be working.
-For instance, after the Japan earthquake, many people were able to reach each other via Twitter or Facebook even though their landline phones and Wi-Fi weren’t working.
+For instance, after the Japan earthquake, many people were only able to reach each other via Twitter or Facebook.

 Adding And Using Fields

 Like most smartphones, Windows Phones let you change, add or create Fields inside the contact, so that you can customize it as much as you like.